 paid last year when it bought a stake from the state.

-1104 GMT, a near 7 percent discount to the value of the offer
+percent discount to the value of the offer and implying some

-The deal is BNP Paribas' first cross-border acquisition
+The deal is BNP's first cross-border acquisition since its

-since its 2008 takeover of Benelux crisis victim Fortis.
-The
+2008 takeover of Benelux crisis victim Fortis.
+The French bank

-French bank has beefed up its balance-sheet strength since then
+has beefed up its balance-sheet and restructured since then.

-Bankers and analysts say BNP is now the most robust of the
+Bankers and analysts say BNP is now the most robust French

-French banks and is able to make more acquisitions.
-It has the
+bank and is able to make more acquisitions.
+It has the largest

-largest capital cushion of the three main French lenders,
+capital cushion of the three main French lenders, measured under

-measured under tough new global capital rules, and analysts at
+tough new global capital rules, and analysts at Morgan Stanley

-Morgan Stanley expect the bank to hike its dividend in the next
+expect the bank to hike its dividend in the next few years.

 BNP had a core Tier 1 ratio of 10.8 percent at the end of